33ron33/ML-DMFT/README.md

 ### References-
 - Georges, A., Kotliar, G., Krauth, W., & Rozenberg, M. J. (1996).
 Dynamical mean-field theory of strongly correlated fermion systems and the limit of infinite dimensions.
 Reviews of Modern Physics, 68(1), 13.
--TRIQS (Toolbox for Research on Interacting Quantum Systems)
+- TRIQS (Toolbox for Research on Interacting Quantum Systems)